KarwanBK/Miqrob/README.md

 2- install "Kurd Patcher" and "curl" from Cydia.

-Put your hack files to /var/root/hacks/hack
+Put your hack files to "/var/root/hacks/hack"

-3- run this Script "Miqrob"
+3- run this Script in Terminal after root access "su, alpine", "Miqrob"

 # Usage: #
   miqrob <id>